 - “Three-pot” couples have his, hers, and theirs accounts from which they pay shared bills and expenditures.

 The system itself doesn’t seem to make a significant difference in the level of couple satisfaction.
 What does matter is whether you agree on the system and share similar values about spending, saving, and how family members are provided for.
 Any system can work, but it has to be agreeable to both.

 More than ever, church leaders recognize the importance of biblical advice and training for couples regarding finances.
 Quality programs from Crown Financial Ministries and Dave Ramsey, for example, are available for churches.
-However, be sure to take the training a step further with stepfamily couples and address issues such as alimony, child support, inheritance once a biological parent dies, investments, which one-two-or three-pot system of money management couples will utilize, and the need to change deeds, titles, beneficiaries to insurance, car titles, house deeds, and wills after the wedding.
+However, be sure to take the training a step further with stepfamily couples.
+Address issues such as alimony, child support, inheritance once a biological parent dies, investments, which one-two-or three-pot system of money management couples will utilize, and the need to change deeds, titles, beneficiaries to insurance, car titles, house deeds, and wills after the wedding.

-Main article adapted from The Smart Stepfamily Marriage by Ron L. Deal and David H. Olson.
+Adapted from The Smart Stepfamily Marriage by Ron L. Deal and David H. Olson.
 Published by Bethany House, © 2010.